-Commercial fishery won’t be able to target sardines for 3rd straight year
+Sorry, no sardines: Commercial fishery won’t be able to target them for 3rd straight year

 The Pacific Fishery Management Council, which helps set the fishery rules in federal waters, voted to close the directed harvest of sardines at their Monday meeting in Sacramento.

 Council Chairman Herb Pollard said the closure for the season that starts July 1 represents a hardship for coastal communities with commercial fleets.
-But he is hopeful that there could be some fishing opportunities next year.
+But he is hopeful for some fishing opportunities next year.

 Sardines are a small, oily fish that are an important part of the ocean food chain for marine mammals, seabirds and other fish species.
 They also are valued by humans, with some put in cans, some used as bait and some put in aquaculture feed.